MetaMask/SIPs/SIPS/sip-11.md

 Please see [SIP-3](https://github.com/MetaMask/SIPs/blob/main/SIPS/sip-3.md) for more information on the original transaction insights API.

+Please see the [snaps-ui](https://github.com/MetaMask/snaps/blob/main/packages/snaps-ui/src/nodes.ts) package for more information on the `Component` type returned in the `OnTransactionResponse`.

 ### Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",